chungeun-choi/control/README.md

 ### Overview 🙌🏻

 ---
-❗❗❗This content was developed with ansible-core 2.12 and ansible 5.0 versions.❗❗❗
+❗❗❗This content was developed with python 3.10, ansible-core 2.12 and ansible 5.0 versions.❗❗❗

 This document provides an example of how to execute a custom Ansible strategy module.
 The custom strategy module, `Control`, is not a command-line tool but an Ansible object (Python code) designed for asynchronous playbook execution.